-There are existing sewers located within the vicinity of the site and these will inevitably have a limited capacity so in extreme conditions there would be surcharges, which may in turn cause flooding.
-Flood flows could also be generated by burst water mains but these would tend to be of a restricted and much lower volume than weather generated events and so can be discounted for the purposes of this assessment.
+There are existing sewers located within the vicinity of the Site and these will inevitably have a limited capacity so in extreme conditions there would be surcharges, which may in turn cause flooding.
+Flood flows could also be generated by burst water mains, but these would tend to be of a restricted and much lower volume than weather generated events and so can be discounted for the purposes of this assessment.

 Given the design parameters normally used for drainage design in recent times and allowing for some deterioration in the performance of the installed systems, which are likely to have been in place for many years, an appropriate flood risk probability from this source could be assumed to have a return period in the order of 1 in 10 to 1 in 20 years.
 The provision of adequate level difference between the ground floors and adjacent ground level would reduce the annual probability of damage to property from this source to 1 in 100 years or less.

-There are no reported incidents of sewer flooding within the vicinity of the site therefore, sewer flooding poses a flood risk to the site.
 Therefore, the risk of flooding from sewer flooding is considered to be of low significance.
-The risk from this source will be further mitigated by using a number of property level protection measures to manage and reduce the overall flood risk at the site (see Section 5.0).
+The risk from this source will be further mitigated by using a number of property level protection measures to manage and reduce the overall flood risk at the Site (see Section 5.0).